nick-hills/splunkDeepfreeze/README.md

 # splunkDeepfreeze
-Move frozen buckets to AWS S3 (and ultimately Glacier) for long term stroage
+Move frozen buckets to AWS S3 (and ultimately Glacier) for long term storage